Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 issues a keepalive request. `alluxio.user.network.keepalive.timeout` controls the maximum wait time after a keepalive request is sent before the client determines the worker is no longer alive and closes the connection.
 This is disabled by default to minimize unintended performance impact to workers.
-You might want to enable it if you find that Alluxio client is waiting a long time on dead workers.
+You might want to enable it if you find that the Alluxio client is waiting a long time on dead workers.
 To enable it, set the property `alluxio.user.network.keepalive.time` to a desired interval.